St. Martin’s Companion Parish Relationship with the Churches of:

 MISSION TRIPS: Since 1997, 51 St. Martin’s adult and teenage parishioners have visited our 3 Companion Parishes in Guatemala.

-The Guatemalan crafts sale, that opportunity to find those special gifts, will be held on St. Martin’s Day, Sunday, November 15, 2015.
+The Guatemalan crafts sale, that opportunity to find those special gifts, will be held on St. Martin’s Day, Sunday, in mid-November every year.
 An array of beautiful, handcrafted textiles, ceramics, wood figures, jewelry and other items will be on display and available for purchase.
 All proceeds from the sale benefit our companion parish relationship with the parishes of San Marcos (Quetzaltenango), San Juan Apostol (Chichicastenango) and San Martin, Obispo (Totonicapan).
 The sale will take place in the Houston Room all morning long.

 Maria Suy is the younger sister of Victor Suy, who graduated as a bilingual teacher in 2011.
 Maria and Victor are orphans, who live with two aunts in the small community of Sacbichol.
 Maria, like Victor, lives in a one-room small rectangular adobe building.
 There is electricity inside so that she has light to do her homework in the evenings.